-Licence renewal training requires written permission, approved by the CEO of the City of Busselton and will only be issued to airline operators that utilise the Busselton-Margaret River Airport on a frequent basis for either FIFO operations or RPT services.
-A permit will only be issued once a FNA has been agreed to between the potential operator and the City of Busselton.
+License renewal training requires approval by the CEO of the City of Busselton (or their delegate) and will only be issued to airline operators that utilise the Busselton-Margaret River Airport on a frequent basis for either Charter / FIFO operations or RPT services.
+As approval will only be issued once a FNA has been agreed to between the potential operator and the City of Busselton.